 - Volatile organic compounds

-All in all, while some plastics produce less toxic fumes, it’s advisable you steer clear if possible as they’re not only bad for you in the long run, but also the environment.
-In unavoidable scenarios such as when your oven smells of burning plastic, open your windows and doors to promote ventilation and ensure you identify and fix the issue as soon as you can.
+While some plastics produce less toxic fumes, you should steer clear if possible as they’re bad for you in the long run and for the environment.
+In unavoidable scenarios, such as when your oven smells of burning plastic, open your windows and doors to promote ventilation and ensure you identify and fix the issue as soon as possible.